New COVID-19 cases plummet to lowest levels since last June

 But in Vermont — the state with the highest percentage of people who have received one shot — Gov. Phil Scott has tied the lifting of restrictions to the vaccination rate.
 He offered to lift all remaining restrictions before a July 4 deadline if 80% of those eligible get vaccinated.

-Landrigan would like to see a nationwide vaccination rate of at least 85% before relaxing restrictions.
+Landrigan figured it will take a nationwide vaccination rate of at least 85% to snuff out the virus.
 But for now, the steep drop in cases gave him hope that pandemic-level infection rates will soon be a thing of the past.

-“It is getting to the point to where by the 4th of July we might be able to declare this thing over," he said.
+“It is getting to the point to where by the Fourth of July we might be able to declare this thing over," he said.

 Follow AP’s coverage of the pandemic at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak.

-Note: This story has been corrected to reflect Dr. Philip J. Landrigan's comments.
-He said it would likely take 85% of the population getting vaccinated to ensure there are not further waves of cases, not that he would like to see the vaccination rate reach that level before relaxing restrictions.